noughat/group38/README.md

 Most document development is performed through Google Drive, although this will be synced before submission of Release 1 and Release 2 to ensure all documents are able to be viewed if needed.

+All documents are contained within the 'Documents' folder in each branch.